Federal Trade Commission: Bureau of Competition

+The Bureau of Competition is the division of the FTC charged with elimination and prevention of "anticompetitive" business practices.
+It accomplishes this through the enforcement of antitrust laws, review of proposed mergers, and investigation into other non-merger business practices that may impair competition.
+Such non-merger practices include horizontal restraints, involving agreements between direct competitors, and vertical restraints, involving agreements among businesses at different levels in the same industry (such as suppliers and commercial buyers).

+The FTC shares enforcement of antitrust laws with the Department of Justice.
+However, while the FTC is responsible for civil enforcement of antitrust laws, the Antitrust Division of the Department of Justice has the power to bring both civil and criminal action in antitrust matters.

 Bureau of Consumer Protection

 The Bureau of Consumer Protection's mandate is to protect consumers against unfair or deceptive acts or practices in commerce.
 With the written consent of the commission, Bureau attorneys enforce federal laws related to consumer affairs and rules promulgated by the FTC.
 Its functions include investigations, enforcement actions, and consumer and business education.
 Areas of principal concern for this bureau are: advertising and marketing, financial products and practices, telemarketing fraud, privacy and identity protection, etc. The bureau also is responsible for the United States National Do Not Call Registry.

 Under the FTC Act, the commission has the authority, in most cases, to bring its actions in federal court through its own attorneys.
 In some consumer protection matters, the FTC appears with, or supports, the U.S. Department of Justice.